Minimum down payment calculator

 Frequently asked questions

-Can I use gifted funds?
+Can I use gifted funds for the down payment?

-Does the minimum include closing costs?
+Does the minimum down payment include closing costs?

-Is the down payment different for rentals?
+Is the down payment different for rental properties?